madsdude/Zwei-tid/README.md

 # Login Page Application

+*Ændring foretaget d.
+24. juni 2025 for at teste GitHub push.*

 This project is a simple login page application that uses an SQL database and runs in a Docker container.
 It is built using Node.js and Express, with Sequelize for database interaction.

 ## Project Structure